MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-examples.md

 ### No query folding: Understanding the query evaluation

-Checking the applied steps pane, you notice that the step folding indicators are showing that the transforms that you added, Kept bottom rows and Choose columns, are marked as steps that will be evaluated outside the data source or, in other words, at the Power Query engine.
+Under “Applied steps”, you’ll notice that the step folding indicators for, Kept bottom rows and Choose columns are marked as steps that will be evaluated outside the data source or, in other words, by the Power Query engine.

 ![Applied steps pane for the query with the step folding indicators showcasing that the Kept bottom rows and the Removed other columns steps are marked as steps that will be evaluated outside the data source](media/query-folding-basics/no-folding-steps.png)